Latest Findings from the National Self-Harm Registry Ireland

 There was widespread variation in the male and female self-harm rate when examined by city/ county of residence.
 At a national level, the female self-harm rate exceeded the male rate by 21%.
 The magnitude of this gender difference varied by city/county.

-Approximately 62% of all self-harm presentations involved a drug overdose, which was more commonly used as a method of self-harm by women than by men.
-It was involved in 56% of male and 67% of female episodes.
-Alcohol was involved in 30% of all cases.
-Alcohol was significantly more often involved in male episodes of self-harm than female episodes (34% and 27%, respectively).
+Approximately 62% of all self-harm presentations to hospitals in 2019 involved a drug overdose.
+Drug overdose was more commonly used as a method of self-harm by women than men, involved in 67% of female and 56% of male episodes.
+Alcohol was involved in 31% of presentations.
+Alcohol was more likely to be involved in male episodes of self-harm than female episodes (36% vs 28% respectively).

-Cutting was the only other common method of self-harm, involved in 30% of all episodes.
-Cutting was more common in men (31%) than in women (28%).
+Cutting was the only other common method of self-harm, involved in 29% of all episodes.
+Cutting was more common in men (31%) than women (28%).

-Attempted hanging was involved in 9% of all self-harm presentations (12% for men and 5% for women).
+Attempted hanging was involved in 8% of all self-harm presentations (12% for men and 5% for women).
+The number of self-harm presentations involving hanging increased more than twofold between 2007 and 2019 from 444 presentations to 1,029, with a 4% decrease in 2019, compared to 2018.

-The greater involvement of drug overdose as a female method of self-harm is illustrated in Figure 6.
+The greater involvement of drug overdose as a method of self-harm for women is illustrated in the charts below.
 Drug overdose also accounted for a higher proportion of self-harm presentations in the older age groups, in particular for women, whereas self-cutting was less common.
-Self-cutting was most common among young people – in 38% of presentations by boys and 36% of presentations by girls aged under 15 years.
+Self-cutting was most common among young people, involved in 37% of presentations by boys and 40% of presentations by girls aged under 15 years.

 Find our Standing Operating Procedures Manual here.